We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 The reefs of Palau are at a unique crossroads where 3 of the planet's major currents meet.
 It is home to over 1,500 fish species and 700 species of coral and sea anemone.
 With rushing currents and nutrient-dense water in the world's most bio-diverse region, it is little wonder that there is such an overwhelming concentration of marine life here.

 Imagine diving on sheer walls dropping down into the abyss, yet festooned in soft corals and sea fans.
 Picture the marine life scuttling around in every crevice and hole while clouds of small vibrant reef fish cascade down the steep reef.
 See yourself there turning around from the wall to look out at the blue where sharks galore patrol back and forth, followed by rays and large pelagics.
-That's Palau.
+That's diving in Palau.

 There are also many opportunities for divers to drop into the water and latch on with a reef hook to then simply observe the big fish action in the channels at places like Blue Corner and Peleliu Wall.
 Vast schools of fish, feeding sharks, eagle rays, turtles and meaty predators all cruise past your field of vision, as you hang in mid-water, awestruck.
 That too is Palau.